Zubax/zubax_documentation_portal/0 Products/10 Zubax GNSS 2/0 Main Page.md

 <info>Instructions below are only applicable to Zubax GNSS v2.2 and newer.</info>

+<info>It is recommended to use Zubax Toolbox or the UAVCAN GUI Tool for updating the firmware.</info>

 Zubax GNSS 2 employs the Zubax Embedded Bootloader for purposes of firmware update and integrity checking.
 The following state machine lies at the core of the bootloader.